-- Business Applicant A business entity that has applied to the Program for assistance through one of the available grant or loan programs. - Microenterprise For purposes of the CDBG-DR program, a microenterprise is a business that has five (5) or fewer employees, one or more of whom owns the business.
-This includes a self-employed individual.2 - Small Business For the purpose of this Program, a business is considered a small business when it is composed of seventy-five (75) employees or less.3 - Movable Equipment equipment not built-in, fixed, or attached to the building. - Working Capital funds used to finance typical operating expenses necessary to support the production of goods and services provided by the business.
+- Microenterprise For purposes of the CDBG-DR Program, a microenterprise is a business that has five (5) or fewer employees, one or more of whom owns the business.
+This includes a self-employed individual.3 - Small Business For the purpose of this Program, a business is considered a small business when it is composed of seventy-five (75) employees or less.4 - Working Capital funds used to finance typical operating expenses necessary to support the production of goods and services provided by the business.

-1.4 Roles
+4 Roles